How Much Does a Website Cost in 2026? Complete Pricing Guide

 Why e-commerce costs more: Every product needs photos, descriptions, variants (sizes, colors), inventory tracking, and potentially integration with an ERP or warehouse management system.
 Payment processing requires PCI compliance considerations.
 Shipping calculators, tax rules (especially across European countries with different VAT rates), and return/refund workflows all add development time.

 When to use Shopify vs custom: For a simple e-commerce store with standard product variants, Shopify is almost always the right choice.
-The monthly fee (starting around 30 EUR/month) is far cheaper than building and maintaining custom e-commerce logic.
+The monthly platform fee is far cheaper than building and maintaining custom e-commerce logic.
 Custom makes sense when you have unique business logic โ unusual pricing models, B2B ordering with approval workflows, or integration with existing inventory systems that do not have Shopify connectors.

 Web Application / SaaS Platform